Derfei/task-merging/README.md

 IOT is the platform part of mobile device, edge is the platfrom part of edge device, cloud is the platform part of remote cloud

-## the Scheduling results are in the log files of Execute
+## the Scheduling results are in the log files of IOT